ewolff/microservice-kubernetes/HOW-TO-RUN.md

 ```

 That deploys the images.
 It creates Pods.
 Pods might contain one or
-many Docker containers - in this case each Pod contains just one
+many Docker containers.
+In this case each Pod contains just one
 Docker container.
-The deployment takes care of the Pods -
-i.e. it starts new Pods if a Pod crashes.

 Also services are created.
 Services have a clusterwide unique IP
 adress and a DNS entry.
 Service can use many Pods to do load